emphimy/SwiftNote-AI/SwiftNote AI/Documentation/Supabase_Sync_Implementation_Strategy.md

 - Supabase uses snake_case (last_modified)
 - We use CodingKeys in Codable models to handle this mapping

+### Special Handling for "All Notes" Folder

+The "All Notes" folder requires special handling because it's a special view that shows all notes regardless of their folder assignment:

+1. **UI Implementation**:
+   - Modified `FolderDetailViewModel` to fetch all notes when the "All Notes" folder is selected
+   - Updated the note count display to show the correct total number of notes
+   - Added a special gray color for the "All Notes" folder to distinguish it from user-created folders

+2. **Data Model Considerations**:
+   - Each user has their own "All Notes" folder in Supabase
+   - The "All Notes" folder is created automatically when a user first uses the app
+   - Added code to consolidate multiple "All Notes" folders if they exist

+3. **Sync Behavior**:
+   - The "All Notes" folder is synced to Supabase like any other folder
+   - Notes maintain their folder relationships when synced
+   - The app's special behavior for the "All Notes" folder is implemented in the UI layer, not the data layer

 ### Challenges Overcome
 1. **JSON Encoding Issues**:
    - Solved by using a simplified model with only metadata fields